 Empagliflozin increases the risk of genital mycotic infections and urinary tract infections.
 Evaluate for signs and symptoms and treat appropriately.
 Male genital mycotic infections include balanitis, balanoposthitis, scrotal abscess, and penile infection.
 Female mycotic infections include vulvitis and vulvovaginal candidiasis.
 In women, urinary tract infections and genital mycotic infections were more common than in males.

 A rare but serious bacterial infection is necrotizing fasciitis of the perineum; Fournier gangrene.
 Symptoms begin as early as week one of treatment and as late as two years after starting the medication.
 Patients taking SGLT2 inhibitors should receive counseling about the risk of necrotizing fasciitis of the perineum.
-Confirmed infections should be reported to the FDA.
+Clinicians should report confirmed infections to the FDA.

-In instances of severe renal impairment, defined as GFR less than 30/mL/min/1.73m^2, empagliflozin is contraindicated.
-The use of empagliflozin is not recommended if GFR is less than 45mL/min.
+In instances of severe renal impairment, defined as GFR less than 30 mL/min/1.73m^2, empagliflozin is contraindicated.
+The use of empagliflozin is not recommended if GFR is less than 45 mL/min or during the second and third trimesters of pregnancy.
 Other contraindications include those with end-stage renal disease, those on dialysis, and those with a severe hypersensitivity reaction to empagliflozin.
 Empagliflozin may be used in cases of hepatic impairment.
 Empagliflozin is not for use with patients with Type 1 diabetes or those with diabetic ketoacidosis.

 Monitoring for empagliflozin includes a hemoglobin A1c (HbA1c) reading every 3 to 6 months.
 Renal function, blood pressure, lipid profile, and pregnancy test need require verification before initiation.
 Empagliflozin should not be given during the second and third trimester of pregnancy due to potential fetal risk.
 Renal function and blood pressure require routine monitoring during treatment course due to effects on intravascular contraction.
 Moreover, clinicians should ask patients whether they experience any urinary symptoms or issues to rule out mycotic and urinary tract infections.
 Geriatric patients are more prone to suffering adverse effects related to reduced renal function and volume depletion.
 Patients should be carefully monitored for hypoglycemia and hypotension if they are co-prescribed insulin, sulfonylureas, or diuretics.